A level set based method for fixing overhangs in 3D printing: What every mathematician should know about 3D printing

 \textbf{Balancing.} It is important to ensure that during the printing process (and once it is finished), the object can lie in equilibrium without falling down.
 This problem can be solved by trying to balancing in an appropriate way the mass of the object and by creating cavities in the inner structure so that it stands in its natural pose without requiring any glue or pedestal \cite{christiansen2015CAD, prevost2013ACM}.

-\textbf{Partitioning.} Sometimes it is necessary to divide a 3D model into multiple printable pieces, so as to save the space, to reduce the printing time, or to make a large model printable by small printers.
-This problem was attacked by means of a level-set-based approach similar to the one proposed here in \cite{yao2015TOG}.
+\textbf{Partitioning.} Sometimes it is necessary to divide a 3D model into multiple printable pieces, so as to save the space, to reduce the printing time, or to make a large model printable by small printers \cite{attene2015CGF}.
+This problem was attacked by means of a level set based approach similar to the one proposed here in \cite{yao2015TOG}.

 \textbf{Slicing \& toolpath generation.} Creating layers from a 3D model is a crucial step in 3D printing.
 Usually one computes the intersection curves between the model represented by polygonal meshes and a sequence of parallel planes.
 However, this procedure is not trivial in case of very complicated (self-intersecting, overlapped) objects.
 Moreover, once the layers are created, the exact trajectory of the nozzle must be defined.
 The infill pattern must be travelled in the shortest way, continuously, without halting the manufacturing process, and minimizing the jump from the end of one sub-path to the starting point of another sub-path.
 Interestingly, this problem can be seen as a generalized travelling salesman problem \cite{castelino2003JMS, dhanik2010IJAMT, hildebrand2013CeG, huang2013JCISE, jin2014AM}.